 He warns Janie to stay away from Tea Cake, especially when he has one of his choking fits, because she could get bitten and be infected by the same disease.
 Tea Cake has a very slim chance of living.

-The doctor assures Janie that he will send for the antidote serum from the city, but warns her that Tea Cake should have taken it weeks ago.
+The doctor assures Janie that he'll send for the antidote serum from the city but warns her that Tea Cake should have taken it weeks ago.
 It probably won’t help much now.

 Janie clings to hope.

-Meanwhile Tea Cake still thinks seeing a doctor is unnecessary.
-He says he only gags on water because Janie’s been giving him dirty water.
+Meanwhile, Tea Cake still thinks seeing a doctor is unnecessary.
+He says he only gags on water because Janie has been giving him dirty water.
 When he pumps his own water and has the same reaction, he becomes embarrassed; he doesn’t want Janie to see him in such a weak state.

 When Janie leaves home to see about the medicine, she does it in secret because she doesn’t want Tea Cake to worry.